Yahaya-Ibrah/MultiModal-Stock-Prediction-NN/README.md

 ## 📊 Results

 - LSTM performed incredibly well on test accuracy and trend prediction
-- Models like GRU and Bi-LSTM will be evaluated and added in future commits
+- Other models (GRU, Bi-LSTM, Attention) were explored and will be added later after optimization.
 ## ⚙️ Tools Used

 - Python, Keras, TensorFlow, FinBERT, Pandas, Matplotlib